Drawing lifeline

 And also: what are the most important themes from the lifeline(s) for you?
 Write a summary of your findings about your lifeline(s).
 What do you take away from this exercise?
 Mention everything in your Personal Mastery journal.

-Step 4 Share your lifeline with one or more friends/girlfriends/classmates (if this feels safe enough for you).
+Step 4 Share your lifeline with one or two friends/girlfriends/classmates (if this feels safe enough for you).
 Explain to each other how your lifelines run and what the causes are.
 Ask questions if something is not clear enough.
-Understand the highs and lows.
+Have understanding and respect for highs and lows.

 Learning objectives